 Cut away the extra with 5/16″ seam allowance.

-Fold it into halve and press with iron.
-Sew a line near the edge on both side.
+Fold it into half and press with an iron.
+Sew a line near the edge on both sides.

 Repeat the same to the second handle.